shivaraman83/cli-xray-component-scan-plugin/README.md

    ```
 ### Dependency
-   This plugin uses this dependency during execution
+   This plugin leverages an haskell code to identify the dependency tree.
+This Github url
-   https://git.jfrog.info/projects/DEVOA/repos/magic/browse - Contains the code which scans a Github URL containing a Go Lang project and returns the dependency tree
+   https://git.jfrog.info/projects/DEVOA/repos/magic/browse contains the code which scans a Github URL containing a Go Lang project and returns the dependency tree

 ### Environment variables
 None.